SaaS Compliance

 Pros

-• Strong focus on Indian statutory compliance (PF, ESI, PT, TDS).
+• Comprehensive statutory compliance features (PF, ESI, PT, TDS, LWF).

 Cons

-• No explicit mention of configurable 50% Basic pay structure support.
+• No explicit confirmation of enforcing the 50% Basic pay rule.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.